afkrause/howto/anaconda_keras.md

 #### test Keras

 Keras is now the official high level API for tensorflow.
 From now on, if you want to use Keras, you should use the tensorflow keras submodule: "import tensorflow.keras".
+For details, see: https://www.pyimagesearch.com/2019/10/21/keras-vs-tf-keras-whats-the-difference-in-tensorflow-2-0/

 at the anaconda prompt, open the python editor spyder: